Black Hole Quantum Mechanics and Generalized Error Functions: Comparison with modular predictions

 For $N=4$, the modular completion shown in \cite[(F.10)]{Alexandrov:2019rth} involves contributions from the partitions $N=3+1=2+2=2+1+1=1+1+1+1$.
 The contributions from the 2-body and 3-body partitions match our prescription exactly as in the rank 2 and rank 3 cases.
 The remaining partition with $N_i=4$ involves the contribution of the 11 Schr\"oder trees shown in \cref{fig:schroder-trees-4} (omitting Kronecker delta contributions): \be

 \ee Disregarding $\eta$-shifts, this result can again be written in terms of a single maximum depth complementary error function, \be

-\ee This observation that all other complementary error functions but the maximal depth one cancel was the basis for \cite[Conjecture 6.1]{Alexandrov:2025sig}, where an exact formula was put forward the modular completion in one-modulus models (or more accurately, collinear D4-brane charges) at arbitrary rank, which also reproduces the Kronecker-delta terms.
+\ee The observation that all complementary error functions but the one of maximal depth cancel was the basis for \cite[Conjecture 6.1]{Alexandrov:2025sig}, where an exact formula was put forward the modular completion in one-modulus models (or more accurately, collinear D4-brane charges) at arbitrary rank, which also reproduces the Kronecker-delta terms.
 Mathematically, this implies that the modular completion can be written as an iterated Eichler integral, as was observed for $N=3$ in \cite{Manschot:2017xcr}.
 Unfortunately we do not yet understand the physical origin of the Kronecker delta contributions.